Zharphyn/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+This project uses Node, jQuery, AJAX, MongoDB, HTML5, and CSS3 to help students become more comfortable using those technologies

 This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.